 If the weather is cooperating, you might want to have an outdoor ceremony in the triangular courtyard.
 I documented events in the courtyard from April to October and when it is a bit cold you have the option of having tall gas heaters brought to keep your guests warm.
 The long aisle will allow us to take plenty of images during the processional and recessional.

-Capable of hosting 200-400 people, the photogenic courtyard boasts a fountain, statues, greenery and provides an oasis of tranquility right in the heart of the city.
+Capable of hosting 200-400 people, the photogenic courtyard boasts a fountain, statues, greenery and provides an oasis of tranquillity right in the heart of the city.
 That makes it a perfect setting for wedding ceremonies.

 If you are getting married in the winter, any of the banquet halls can host your indoor wedding ceremony.